|

 ventilator cycles.

-required for the ventilator to reach the PSV
+- the time required for the ventilator to

-rise times that are either to low or too
+using rise times that are either to low or

 inspiration, the inspiratory phase may be